Weatherclasses.com

 6) Variety of satellite products, including lightning overlays and ABI products (from NASA SPORT)

-7) Tropical Tidbits imagery
+7) Tropical Tidbits imager

 • Genesis products (experimental)